 Your teenager is not being dramatic.
 They are not weak, soft, or broken.
 They are doing something no generation in human history has ever been asked to do — growing up with their entire social worth measured, scored, and broadcast in real time, 24 hours a day, to an audience that never sleeps.
+And they are not handling it well.
+Not because they are failures, but because nobody could handle it well.

 Teen depression is not a perception problem.
 It is not a parenting failure.
 It is not a generation that cannot handle hardship.
 It is a measurable, documented, longitudinally confirmed mental health crisis, and the data from 2025 is more urgent than anything we have seen before.